 Earthly and Heavenly Birthdays

 Among my favorite memories of parenting are the kids’ birthdays.
-We did all that we could to make those days special, honoring the person whose day it was.
+We did all that we could to make the day special for the child being honored.
 Family and friends gathered for games, food, fellowship, and the giving of gifts.
 If it was your birthday, you received a special breakfast; you chose the menu and activities for the party, and you were generally pampered throughout the day.
 Additionally, each of the kids at some point in their teen years experienced the thrill of a surprise party.
-Those were especially fun.
+Those were especially memorable.

-Nathan went to Heaven in March of 2016, so when his twenty-sixth birthday rolled around in October, I didn’t know what we’d do.
-But Megan had a plan.
-Gary and I lived in Oklahoma at the time, across the country from our other two kids, so Megan invited us and grandparents to join them on Zoom.
-She had baked and decorated a lovely cake with just one candle on it— Nathan’s first heavenly birthday.
+Nathan went to Heaven in March of 2016 at the age of twenty-five, so when his twenty-sixth birthday rolled around in October, I didn’t know what we’d do.
+Gary and I lived in Oklahoma at the time, across the country from our other two kids, but Megan already had a plan.
+Inviting us and the grandparents to join on Zoom, she baked and decorated a lovely cake with just one candle on it — Nathan’s first heavenly birthday.
 In subsequent years, we invited extended family to join us online and sometimes gathered in one of our homes to remember the day.
-Amazingly, this week we’ll celebrate his seventh heavenly birthday.
+Amazingly, tomorrow we’ll celebrate his tenth heavenly birthday.
+Incredible, isn’t it?

 Celebrate.
-That word definitely didn’t fit the “party” we had that first year.
+That word definitely didn’t define the “party” we had that first year.
 If you are newly bereaved, then you likely feel that way right now.
 In the first year, or two, or sometimes many more, grief is overwhelming and brutal, particularly on special days like birthdays, heaven days, and holidays.
 However, I hope to encourage you that although grief never completely leaves us, because we will always love and miss our children, as we progress through this journey, our perspective changes.
 We change.
-Grief is incorporated into who we are but doesn’t always define us.
+As we lean on the Lord, He sustains us and strengthens us.
+In a sense, grief is incorporated into who we are, but it doesn’t define us.

-This week as we gather together and our out-of-town family joins us online, we’ll sing “Happy Birthday” to Nathan, and spend a short time sharing things that we miss about him and that we look forward to saying and doing when we see him again (like getting a hug).
-Then we’ll catch up with each other’s lives since we rarely get to see our extended family members.
+Tomorrow as we gather together to celebrate Nathan, we’ll sing “Happy Birthday,” and spend a short time sharing things that we miss about him and that we look forward to saying and doing when we see him again (like getting a hug).
+Then we’ll catch up with each other, as each person’s life is busy and full.

-And we’ll be thankful—thankful that we can celebrate the twenty-five years that we had Nathan with us.
+And we’ll be thankful — thankful that we can celebrate the twenty-five years that we had Nathan with us.
 Thankful for the mark that he left on our lives.
-Thankful for the love that our family has for each other.
-And most of all, thankful that because of Jesus, we have the promise of eternity.
-We’ll be with Nathan again.
+Thankful for each member of our immediate and extended family and the love that we have for each other.
+And most of all, thankful for Jesus and the promise of eternity.

 Do you have children or other loved ones in Heaven?
 As you trust the Lord through the remainder of your earthly life, remember that you already know the end of the story.
 A glorious reunion awaits!
 Until then, may we strive to glorify the Lord with our earthly lives, leaning on Him in the midst of suffering, and “run the race” with endurance fixing our eyes on Jesus.